-Responsibility is upon the student to request an official withdrawal with the Registrar's Office in the Student Services Suite, Hall of Pioneers 285.
+Responsibility is upon the student to request an official withdrawal with the Office of the Registrar.
 The Vice President for Student Development will conduct an exit interview.
 Ceasing to attend class does not constitute official withdrawal.
 If a student is confronted with unusual circumstances, an inquiry should be addressed to the Business Office.
 Apartments are rented by the semester and are subject to a prorated refund based on the schedule, as stated in the lease document.